The new CBP ruling all eCommerce retailers should know about

 How to find out more

-To discover more about the new ruling and learn how it can be applied to your shipments, contact the Customs Brokerage team at Apex Logistics International Inc at info@apexglobe.com.Like This Post
+To discover more about the new ruling and learn how it can be applied to your shipments, contact the Customs Brokerage team at Apex Logistics International Inc at info@apexglobe.com.3 - Readers Like This Post